 Voxel — create Voxels on your iPad or iPhone.
 Export in OBJ/MTL format or in Minecraft’s .binvox format.
 Free

 Sproxel — free voxel editor.
 Seems to have been abandoned in 2012.
-Last version was Windows only, prior version available for MacOS.
+The last version was Windows only, prior version available for MacOS.
 Free

 Q-Block — free, online, simple Voxel editor